openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 # Formula Recognition Python\* Demo
 ![](./demo_intro.gif)

-This demo shows how to run im2latex models.
-Im2latex models allow to get a latex formula markup from the image.
+This demo shows how to run Im2LaTeX models.
+Im2LaTeX models allow to get a LaTeX formula markup from the image.

 > **NOTE**: Only batch size of 1 is supported.